-The provisions in Part 11 of SSWA 2014 Act on dispute resolution cover disputes between local authorities about ordinary residence, portability of care and support and provider failure under the 2014 Act.
+The provisions in Part 11 of the SSWA 2014 on dispute resolution cover disputes between local authorities about ordinary residence, portability of care and support and provider failure under the 2014 Act.
 They also cover disputes about ordinary residence under Section 117 of the Mental Health Act 1983.

-Section 195 makes provision for determining disputes between local authorities about ordinary residence for the purposes of SSWA 2014, or between a sending and a receiving authority about the application of section 56 of SSWA 2014 Act (portability of care and support).
+Section 195 makes provision for determining disputes between local authorities about ordinary residence for the purposes of the SSWA 2014, or between a sending and a receiving authority about the application of section 56 of the SSWA 2014 Act (portability of care and support).
 These provisions cover ordinary residence and disputes about ordinary residence and the portability of care and support between local authorities in Wales only.
 Section 195(2) contains a power to make regulations governing the way such disputes are handled.